xToken/DAK/Readme.md

 These commands can be executed via chat or via the console (~)
 * __timeleft__ - displays time left till next map vote.
 * __acceptmotd__ - supresses motd messages unless the `kMOTDMessageRevision` is changed.
 	* This is saved in _DAKSettings.json_ and persists between map changes.
 * __printmotd__ - will print the motd out.
 * __voterandom__ - will vote to enable random teams.
 * __ready__ - marks your team as ready if tournamentmode is enabled.
 * __vote__ - used to vote for a map during map vote, needs to have a number as a paramater.
 * __rtv__ or __rockthevote__ - used to vote for a map vote (can be started anytime)
 * __surrender__ - used to start or vote in an active surrender vote.
+* __\lang or setlanguage (console)__ - used to set your language.

 ## Languages
 DAK also now includes a language system, which allows clients to specifiy their language to change the format/language of the messages they recieve.
-* Currently only EN is included, we hope to expand this to include many languages by default
-* The language files are included in the lua folder by default, `lua/lang/%LANGUAGENAME%.json`
-* _Default.json_ should not be modified, as it will include all messages that are used.
+* DAK will automatically generate a Default.json file in the lang folder in the config_path for the server.
+* The Default.json file should be used to create any custom languages.
+The language name is determined by the file name.
 * If you are creating a new language, you will want to copy and rename _Default.json_ accordingly.
 * This will allow those messages to still show up in game, before other language files are updated.
-* DAK will also check in the _config_path/lang_ folder for the language files specified.
 * You can configure the languages DAK will load in _DAKConfig.json_, EN being the only one by default.
 * Clients can then change their language by using the two letter identification string for that language (currently using 2, EN, FR, ES etc.., may switch to 4 - ENUS, ENGB etc.)
 * Currently they can use the console command `setlanguage en`, or use the chat command `\lang en`.
 * As for configuring the messages, it works mostly the same as before, however all messages are located in the language json files, and you would need to customize each language as needed.
 * The same notes still apply regarding regex strings, you will want to maintain the same amounts (%s, %f, %d).